tinequara/Monyabot/README.md

 ## Important:
 - The **API** calls in the code are implemented for simplicity, not security.
 They are not intended for production environments and should not be used in sensitive or high-security applications.
 ## Note:
-- The bot currently **does not respond to private messages**.
-It only works in group chats.
+- The bot works ONLY in group chats.

 ## Features